frankframework/frank-manual/docs/source/gettingStarted/horizonsInitialData.rst

 Solution
 --------

 If you did not get your database working, you can :download:`download <../downloads/configurations/NewHorizonsDatabase.zip>` the solution for the work you did so far.
-Before using these files, please put them in the directory structure explained earlier.